 Health & Safety First

 The number one thing you need to do is make sure you’re okay.
 Try to feel for any cuts or open wounds as a result of the accident.
-If you sustained broken bones in the crash, you’ll likely feel it right away.
-Once you have gathered yourself and you are alright, check on the other driver.
+If you sustained broken bones in the crash, you’ll likely feel it right away and will need to seek medical attention immediately.
+Once you have gathered yourself and you are alright, check on the other driver too.
 You need to be sure they are okay as well, then you can move forward.

 Assess the Damage

 Even small collisions can leave a lot of damage.
 Take a step back to assess the damage to your vehicle and to the other drivers’ car.
 Look for noticeable dings and dents that would be an immediate result of the accident.
 Be sure both vehicles are still operable and if you’re in the middle of a busy street, do your best to move the cars to the side of the road.
 Once you have assessed the damage with the other vehicle owner, it’s time to talk insurance.

 No matter who causes a collision, both parties need to present insurance.
 Insurance is required by law to operate a motor vehicle, so you always want to carry your insurance information with you.
 Failure to do so could result in arrest or other legal penalties.
 Ask the other driver for their insurance as you are ready to present yours.
 If they do not want to provide insurance or appear to not have any auto insurance at all, you’ll need to call for a police officer.
 Dial 911 or your local police department to request an officer to visit the scene of the accident.